uniwebcms/component-library-template/README2.md

 This project has a `StarterLibrary` that you can instantly build and test.
 You can modify it by, for example, adding new components.
 You can also create a new library, since the project supports having multiple libraries.
 To do that, simply copy the complete `src/StarterLibrary` contents and paste them as a new folder, like `src/MyLib`.

+Once you have your environment set up, you can start exploring the StarterLibrary code and creating your own components.
+For a comprehensive guide on component development, check out our [Understanding Components](docs/1-understanding-components.md) guide - it's the best place to start learning how to create effective Uniweb components.

 The project also includes a GitHub workflow that builds and hosts your component libraries automatically.
 When enabled, new builds are created automatically in response to commits that include libraries with higher version numbers than those of the last build.

 ## Creating Components